Sub Accounts in QuickBooks: How to Use, Delete, Create, View, Convert & Make Sub Account

 How to Create Subaccounts in QuickBooks Online using Chart of Accounts

-In QuickBooks online, You will be able to break down your costs, income, and other items in more depth if you have created sub accounts.
+In QuickBooks online, You will be able to break down your costs, income, and other items in more depth if you have created sub-accounts.
 You can create a parent account’s subaccounts if you already have a primary account.
-Additionally, arranging the Chart of Accounts in QuickBooks Online with the help of subaccount can help you in maintaining the integrity of all the data.
+Additionally, arranging the Chart of Accounts in QuickBooks Online with the help of a subaccount can help you in maintaining the integrity of all the data.

 Creating of New Sub Account

 Follow the instructions which are listed below carefully to add a subaccount to an existing account.
-You may even open a new parent account if you need.
+You may even open a new parent account if you need to.

-• First, You have to navigate to the setting icon and click on it in order to open it.
+• First, You have to navigate to the settings icon and click on it to open it.

 • Now, Select the Chart of Accounts option from the setting’s options.

-• From the menu of chart of accounts select New.
+• From the menu of the chart of accounts select New.

 • Then select the Account type and the Detail type of the account.

-• Select a suitable parent account for this subaccount but after checking, the box must be labeled is sub-account.
+• Select a suitable parent account for this subaccount but after checking, the box must be labeled as sub-account.

-• Enter the name of the subaccount a distinctive name, and if you like to include some brief description about the sub account then you can do it in the description field.
+• Enter the name of the subaccount a distinctive name, and if you like to include a brief description about the subaccount then you can do it in the description field.

 • Once You’ve completed all the steps above, simply click the save button to keep all the changes you’ve made.